zzt108/vectool/README.md

 ## Project Overview

 The **VecTool** project is a C# based desktop application designed to streamline the process of managing files and interacting with OpenAI's vector stores.
-This tool allows users to easily select folders, convert their contents into manageable `.docx` files, and upload these files to specific vector stores for use with OpenAI's models.
-It also provides functionality to manage existing vector stores and export folder contents to Markdown.
+This tool allows users to easily select folders, process their contents, and upload these files to specific vector stores for use with OpenAI's models.
+It also provides functionality to manage existing vector stores and export folder contents to Markdown or DOCX.

 ## Key Features